scala/docs.scala-lang/overviews/collections/sets.md

     scala> res2 + ("one", "two", "three", "four")
     res3: scala.collection.immutable.TreeSet[String] = TreeSet(four, one, three, two)

 Sorted sets also support ranges of elements.
-For instance, the `range` method returns all elements from a starting element up to, but excluding, and end element.
+For instance, the `range` method returns all elements from a starting element up to, but excluding, an end element.
 Or, the `from` method returns all elements greater or equal than a starting element in the set's ordering.
 The result of calls to both methods is again a sorted set.
 Examples:

     scala> res3 range ("one", "two")
     res4: scala.collection.immutable.TreeSet[String] = TreeSet(one, three)